somebody32/generate-svg-on-the-server-with-js/straightforward/README.md

 ==================================

 Just open `index.html` in your browser.
-The script will sent the SVG content to the `/svg_catcher` endpoint.
+The script will send the SVG content to the `/svg_catcher` endpoint.